How to unmount a volume in Windows

 Unmount a volume with Disk Management

-Disk Management is part of your Windows 10 system software.
-It allows you to make low-level changes to your storage devices.
+Disk Management is part of your Windows 10 system software that lets you make low-level changes to your storage devices.
 It can create volumes, resize them, and delete them.
 Here, you'll use it to unmount a volume.

 To unmount a volume: